 One organization, I Wish I Said Hello, is working to bring back the missing connection between people in Manhattan.
-The organization finds these postings on classified personals listing and creates stickers with quotes from the actual posting and some images.
+The organization finds these postings on classified personals listing and creates custom stickers with quotes from the actual posting and some images.
 They then stick the sticker in the exact spot where the "missed connection" took place.

 Missed connections, according to Wikipedia, is an occurrence where two or more people are unable to exchange information or the information that is exchanged is lost, preventing further connections.
 Poetic and disappointing.
 I Wish I Said Hello is attempting to bring missed connection stories back to public space in the form of street art and sticker bombing.
 The intention is not to bring people back together, though this would be rather romantic, but to celebrate poetics and romantics as well as the physical mapping of a digital network and the role of technology in human communication.